Engagement with Métis

 Engagement with Manitoba Métis

-On May 27, 2016, the Government of Canada and the Manitoba Metis Federation concluded a Memorandum of Understanding (MOU) on reconciliation.
-The signing of this historic document sets the stage for the parties to advance their exploratory talks on reconciliation in response to the 2013 SCC decision.
+On May 27, 2016, the Government of Canada and the Manitoba Métis Federation concluded a Memorandum of Understanding on reconciliation.
+The signing of this historic document set the stage for the parties to advance their exploratory talks on reconciliation in response to the 2013 SCC decision.

 Ministerial Special Representative's Report

-Mr. Isaac's report was released on July 21, 2016.
-The report provides recommendations for the Minister's consideration, along with a summary of what Mr. Isaac heard during the engagement process.
+Following these engagements, a Ministerial Special Representative's report was released on June 14, 2016.
+The report provides recommendations for the Minister's consideration, along with a summary of what was heard during the engagement process.

-Building a productive process for dialogue with Métis and provincial and territorial partners will be key to moving forward together on a path of reconciliation and renewal toward a shared prosperous future for the benefit of Métis people and all Canadians.
+Building a productive process for dialogue with Métis and provincial and territorial partners is key to moving forward together on a path of reconciliation and renewal toward a shared prosperous future for the benefit of Métis people and all Canadians.

-There is much work to be done and it will require distinct and innovative approaches and real co-operation and partnership to advance this important dialogue on Métis rights and interests and map the way forward together.
+There is much work to be done, requiring distinct and innovative approaches and real co-operation and partnership to advance this important dialogue on Métis rights and interests and map the way forward together.
+Canada continues to work with Indigenous groups and provincial and territorial partners to explore ways to address the report's recommendations and move together toward balanced solutions that meet the needs of all parties.

 Did you find what you were looking for?